CBD Oil for Cats: How to Reduce Discomfort & Inflammation Naturally

 What are the Benefits of CBD for Cats?

-CBD may offer a wide variety of benefits for your cat’s overall health and wellbeing in an all-natural formulation.
+CBD may offer a wide variety of benefits for your cat’s overall wellbeing in an all-natural formulation.

 “What we do know is that cats have an endocannabinoid system like all mammals,” says Stephen Cital.
 “The endocannabinoid system is responsible for aiding other physiological systems in the normal ‘maintenance’ of the body, while also playing a role in decreasing pain, inflammation, anxiety, etc.”

 Carella suggests that CBD and phytocannabinoids, in general, are particularly effective in relaxation and bringing calm and balance to cats experiencing various health conditions.
 She says, “In addition to promoting healthy joints and digestion, phytocannabinoids are recognized for supporting organ health, helping with general anxiety, separation anxiety, discomfort, loss of appetite, nausea, end of life comfort, and more.”